Spain takes aim at nightclubs and beaches as coronavirus rebounds

 Recent outbreaks have been linked to a discotheque in the southern city of Cordoba and to bars in Murcia, in the southeast.

-Young people are not the only ones unhappy with the moves.
-Two business associations for nightclubs and bars say they will take the Catalan government to court to block a decision they say puts 35,000 jobs at risk.
+Two business associations for nightclubs and bars, however, say they will take the Catalan government to court to block a decision they say puts 35,000 jobs at risk.

+Despite the worrying trends, authorities tried to send a message of calm.

+“Spain is a safe country,” Foreign Minister Arancha González Laya said.
+“Spain has managed to control Covid-19 ... so that the rest of the country can get on with their lives and the economy can continue and tourists can continue to enjoy Spain.”